vijikarthi/flink-connectors-wiki/batch.md

     http://www.apache.org/licenses/LICENSE-2.0
 -->
 # Batch Connector
-The Flink connector library for Pravega makes it possible to use a Pravega stream as a data source and data sink in a batch program.
+The Flink connector library for Pravega makes it possible to use a Pravega Stream as a data source and data sink in a batch program.
 See the below sections for details.

 ## Table of Contents
 - [FlinkPravegaInputFormat](#flinkpravegainputformat)